OWASP/owasp-mastg/Document/Testcases/0x00_OMTG-DATAST.md

 * [CWE-530](https://cwe.mitre.org/data/definitions/530.html)

-### OMTG-DATAST-010: Test that no sensitive data leaks when backgrounded
+### OMTG-DATAST-010: Test for Sensitive Data in the Backgrounded App
 Manufacturers want to provide device users an aesthetically pleasing effect when an application is entered or exited, hence they introduced the concept of saving a screenshot when the application goes into the background.
 This feature could potentially pose a security risk for an application, as the screenshot containing sensitive information (e.g. a screenshot of an email or corporate documents) is written to local storage, where it is recovered either by a rogue application on a jailbroken device, or by someone who steals the device.

 #### Detailed Guides